 Return to the boat for lunch.
 Cruise through the Thanneermukkom Barrage which divides the lake into two, one half with perennial salty water and the other with fresh water enriched by the rivers.
 Arrive in Vechoor village and take a walk or relax on board.
 Evening visit to a farmhouse located on an island which was made by the men of the house, by reclaiming land from the Backwaters.
 Take a walk on the farm and enjoy a demonstration of traditional Syrian Christian cuisine by a mother and her daughter-in-law.

-Lunch on board.
 Return to the boat and cruise further inland until dusk to Veliyanad village.
-Dinner on board.

 Cruise to Kainakari, another vibrant village in the interior.
 En route we visit a traditional Ayurveda centre to learn about this ancient form of treatment and holistic way of life and try a massage.
 Cruise on to Chavara Bhavan, the ancestral home of Saint Kuriakose Chavara, the first canonized Catholic male saint of Indian origin.
 The ancestral home of the Saint has now been preserved as a museum.

-After lunch, cruise to Pulinkunnu village.
+Cruise to Pulinkunnu village.
 Get closer to the laid-back, yet harmonious, life, paddling along the narrow canals by country boat, interacting with the villagers.
-Dinner on board.

 Morning excursion by road to Mannar village, famous for ornate locks, lamps and vessels used in temples.

-Return to the boat for lunch.
 Cruise to Champakkulam village, settled more than 1000 years ago by Syrian Christian traders, who later converted to Roman Catholicism under the Portuguese.
 Their cultural heritage can be seen in the monumental St. Mary’s Church on the riverside, built in 1550.
 Visit the church, a school and the local artisans and see the village’s Snake Boat.
 These boats, decorated in Keralan style and used nowadays for races, were once maritime war boats.
 Cruise on until dusk, passing through the serene canals and arrive in Changankari village.
 Relax on board or take a visit a local temple, watching the evening rituals and interacting with the devotees.
-Dinner on board.